PC-Diffuser: Path-Consistent Capsule CBF Safety Filtering for Diffusion-Based Trajectory Planner: Evaluation

 \section{Evaluation}

 We aim to validate two hypotheses: (H1: the structure to enforce)~jointly enforcing safety, dynamic feasibility, and path-consistency reduces collisions while maintaining driving quality, and (H2: the way to integrate)~integrating corrections iteratively within denoising, instead of just applying once in a post-hoc manner, keeps the corrected trajectory closer to the learned distribution, yielding safer long-horizon behavior.
-To evaluate these claims, we test on the nuPlan closed-loop benchmark using DiffusionPlanner~\cite{zheng2025diffusionplanner} as our base model, one of the strongest performing learning-based model that jointly forecasts neighbors' trajectory which we can leverage to construct our certifiable structure.
-For baselines, we compare against popular safety augmentation strategies: Classifier Guidance~\cite{zheng2025diffusionplanner}, diffusion-time barrier constraints~\cite{xiao2023safediffuser}, and optimization-based safety filters~\cite{zeng2021mpccbf}, which are general safety augmentation methods that do not leverage nuPlan's neighbor policy (IDM\cite{treiber2000idm}) as a prior or simulate multiple proposals on-the-fly to better reflect real-life performance.
+To evaluate these claims, we test on the nuPlan closed-loop benchmark using DiffusionPlanner~\cite{zheng2025diffusionplanner} as our base model, one of the strongest-performing learning-based models that jointly forecast neighbors' trajectories, which we can leverage to construct our certifiable structure.
+For baselines, we compare against popular safety augmentation strategies: Classifier Guidance~\cite{zheng2025diffusionplanner}, diffusion-time barrier constraints~\cite{xiao2023safediffuser}, and optimization-based safety filters~\cite{zeng2021mpccbf}, which are general safety augmentation methods that do not leverage nuPlan's neighbor policy (IDM~\cite{treiber2000idm}) as a prior or simulate multiple proposals on-the-fly to better reflect real-life performance.